very-old-spanish-doorbell-with-bells

 Electric Doorbell Invention

 Who invented the doorbell?
 Was there a “not-so-famous” Alexander Graham Doorbell hidden somewhere back in ancient history?
-We can thank a scientist and the first secretary of the Smithsonian Institution, Joseph Henry, for inventing the electric doorbell back in 1831.
+We can thank a scientist and the first secretary of the Smithsonian Institution, Joseph Henry, for inventing the electric doorbell in 1831.

 In the early 1900s, expensive batteries were replaced by transformers, allowing the use of a household current.
 Until the early 1930s, most doorbells were loud electric buzzers.
 Musical chimes with pleasing tones became popular in the 30s.
 The Depression and WWII quieted development, which surged again in popularity during the 1950s.
 In the mid-1960s, decorative and multifunctional door chimes became more popular.
 They were built with clocks atop the chimes and decorative plaques hiding indoor components.